henrikhorluck/tdt4140-washlists/README.md

 ```
 pip install poetry
 ```
-The dependencies of the project are defined in `/28/sif_vaskelister/pyproject.toml`.
+The dependencies of the project are defined in `/28/backend/pyproject.toml`.
 There is also a lockfile that specifies a specific version of the packages used in the project.
 We can install dependencies from the lockfile by running poetry install from the `/28/sif_vaskelister/` directory (where the pyproject.toml file is).
 ```
 poetry install
 ```
 ### Migrate database
 Now we should be able to run django.
-To set up the database tables we must migrate the database, to do this run
+To set up the database tables we must first apply the migrations.
+To do this run
 ```
 python manage.py migrate
 ```

 ### Run django
-For running django there is a script called `/28/sif_vaskelister/run.sh`.
+For running django there is a script called `/28/backend/run.sh`.
 All this script does is that is pre-loads the database with some usefull data using fixtures, then it runs `python manage.py runserver`.
 Thus you can run the django server by doing
 ```
 ./run.sh
 ```
-Now the backend should be running at http://127.0.0.1:8000/admin/
+Now the backend should be running at http://127.0.0.1:8000/admin/ pre populated with some data for testing the system.

 ## Running the frontend
 Add instructions for running front end here!